cornell-cup/cs-reminibot/tests/ManualTestSuite.md

 ### Ports Test
 1. Start a virtual Minibot and connect to it.
 2. Hover over the *Ports* dropdown menu, then the *Left Motor* dropdown, and finally click on 2.
-You should see "2", "L", "M" printed in the virtual Minibot's terminal.
+Verify that "2", "L", "M" are printed in the virtual Minibot's terminal.
 3. Hover over the *Ports* dropdown menu, then the *Infrared* dropdown, and finally click on 4.
-You should see "4", "I" printed in the virtual Minibot's terminal.
+Verify that "4", "I" are printed in the virtual Minibot's terminal.
 4. Click on other random buttons in the *Ports* dropdown menu, and verify that you see corresponding messages in the virtual Minibot's terminal.

 ### Custom Modes Test